(I ran this post last year and am running it again, not because of my extreme laziness, but because I love telling you about my mother.)

 This beauty is Carolyn Ede Nashawaty, my mother.
 She’s as alluring as Cleopatra, elegant as Audrey Hepburn, stylish as Lee Radziwill, naturally modest, a little mischievous, dignified without being snooty, genuinely kind, generous, insightful, one of the smartest and wisest people you could meet, and one of the funniest people ever.
 Example: when she sat for this portrait, Mum toyed with the idea of asking the artist to paint her dripping in huge diamonds, so if she died our father’s second wife would go crazy looking for them.

-Mum was born in Dorchester, the youngest of six siblings and parents who doted on her.
-Her surviving brother still does.
+Mum was born in Dorchester, the youngest and now the last of six siblings and parents who doted on her; her beloved brother left us last fall.
 She had an idyllic childhood, playing with school and neighborhood girls, watching her parents entertain local and international dignitaries, taking the trolley to Filene’s and Jordan Marsh with her mother and older sisters.

 She met a handsome, ambitious, blue-eyed young man when she was 19, and that was that.
 Mum gave birth to three of us, raised us in West Roxbury, made a safe and secure home for us, and with Dad gave my brothers and me fine educations and everything we wanted except ponies.